brooklynrail/brooklynrail-platform/content/events/2020/10/celebrating-art-in-general.md

 ---
 title: Celebrating Art in General
 summary: Join us for a celebration of Art in General's incredible work over the past 40 years.
-Panelists will include Dean Daderko, Chris Larson, Paul Pfeiffer, Jacob Proctor, Aliza Shvarts, Robin Tewes and founders Teresa Liszka and Martin Weinstein.
+Panelists will include Dean Daderko, Eleanor Heartney, Chris Larson, Paul Pfeiffer, Jacob Proctor, Aliza Shvarts, Robin Tewes and founders Teresa Liszka and Martin Weinstein.
 The conversation will be led by Charlotte Kent and Art in General Executive Director Irene Mei Zhi Shum.
 We'll conclude with a poetry reading from Caits Meissner.
 people:
   - person: dean-daderko
     event_bio: Dean Daderko is a curator based in New York.
 He received his BFA in